plandes/zotsite/README.md

 the way [Tree View] works more than anything else since it is designed to show the entire tree list at once.

+### Export Subcollections

+The folder directory structure in [Zotero] are called *collections*.
+You can export only collections given a regular expression with the `--collection` flag.

 ### Configuration File

 All command line parameters you provide can also be given in a `ini` style